Georges Rivière

-Georges Aristide Claude Félix Rivière (born 1 July 1924) is a French retired actor who worked in Argentine cinema in the 1950s.
+Georges Aristide Claude Félix Rivière (born 1 July 1924, date of death unknown) was a French actor who worked in Argentine cinema in the 1950s.
 He appeared in nearly 50 films between 1948 and 1970.
 Georges Rivière (sometimes referred to as Jorge Rivier) was considered the "beau of Argentine cinema" in the 1950s.

+Rivière and his wife, actress Lucile Saint-Simon, later moved to Ibiza, Spain.
+She died on 23 May 2026, at the age of 93.
+It was noted that Rivière had predeceased her.